 My youngest daughter just turned six, and I’m finally getting around to healing my core from pregnancy and childbirth!
 I didn’t wait 6 years because I was lazy, quite the opposite.
 I spent 6 years doing the wrong things.

-(I very rarely do a product review, unless you count book reviews.
-This is my second one in over 10 years of blogging!
-My own results inspired me to be an affiliate for the Every Mother App.
-They give me a small referral fee if you use my links to sign up.
-But I genuinely hope that women who suffer from pelvic floor and core weakness after pregnancy and birth learn about this awesome app, which is why I wrote this review of Every Mother.)
+I very rarely do a product review, this is my second one in over 10 years of blogging!
+My own results inspired me to write about the Every Mother App.
+I genuinely hope that women who suffer from pelvic floor and core weakness after pregnancy and birth learn about this awesome app, which is why I wrote this review of Every Mother.

-January 2021 UPDATE: I’m at the Surpass level on the Every Mother App, and not only is my core really strong and toned, but I get compliments on my arms!
+March 2021 UPDATE: I’m at the Surpass level on the Every Mother App, and not only is my core really strong and toned, but I get compliments on my arms!
+Honestly, I’ve never been as fit as I am now, and without paying for a gym membership!

 Here’s my story about healing diastasis recti:

 After the birth of my second daughter, I decided to get in shape.
 So I went to yoga on a regular basis, and ran mile after mile.
-I drank smoothies, did all sorts of ambitious 30 Day Challenges, went to the gym, listened to endless podcasts while doing the boring elliptical machine.
-Watched videos about getting a flat stomach made by gorgeous trainers who had babies and still had sexy abs . . .
+I drank smoothies, did all sorts of ambitious 30 Day Challenges.
+I went to the gym and listened to endless podcasts while doing the boring elliptical machine, and watched videos about getting a flat stomach made by gorgeous trainers who had babies and still had sexy abs . . .

 I did this for years . . . and still . . . that round pooch persisted!
-And it really stands out on me because I’m small boned and flat chested and tiny otherwise.
+And it really stands out on me because I’m small boned and flat chested.
 I suspected that something was up with my core, and that I wasn’t doing the right things.
 (Really, as many mamas know, it’s not fun to pee when you sneeze or cough.)

 So I did some research, because I come from one of those really scientific families that encourages that sort of thing.
 And I found the Every Mother Program that was proven to heal diastasis recti, which is exactly the issue that I wasn’t addressing.
 Most of the things I was doing only make it worse!